 Want to experience the market like a local, making a beeline for the best stalls?
 Why not book a market tour with Taste Hungary?
-Their gastronomic tour will take in salami stalls (tick), have you tasting street food favourite Langos (tick, tick) and fried pork fat, a local delicacy (tick, tick, tick).
-They’ll even get things off to a good start with a shot of Unicum at their favourite spot.
+Their gastronomic tour will take in salami stalls, have you tasting street food favorite Langos and fried pork fat, a local delicacy.
+They’ll even get things off to a good start with a shot of Unicum at their favorite spot.

 Budapest’s locals aren’t squeamish about their food and are fans of eating most parts of an animal.
-If you’re feeling daring, you can try treats like cow tongue or pig feet.
-And if you have room, the tours have been known to end in a butcher’s shop where you’ll sample the freshest meat in the city and dine of slabs of rich foie gras.
+So if you’re feeling daring, you can try treats like cow tongue or pig feet.
+And if you have room, the tours have been known to end in a butcher’s shop where you’ll sample the freshest meat in the city and dine on slabs of rich foie gras.

 Get a taste of Hungary with Radisson Blu!